-Students are required to report the findings of one of their research papers.
+Students are required to report the findings of their first research paper.
 They are encouraged to utilize handouts, activities, overheads, blackboards, or discussion with the class during their presentations.
-Presentations should be approximately 7 to 12 minutes in length.
+Presentations can be done in groups.
+10 for one person, 15 minutes for 2 to 4 persons, and 20 minutes for 5 persons.
+5 persons is the maximum number of persons allowed in a group.

-The following semester grades will be assigned to students in post-secondary courses:
+The following semester grades will be assigned to students in postsecondary courses:

 Grade Definition Grade Point Equivalent

-A+ 90 - 100% 4.00
+A+ A 90 - 100% 80 - 89% 4.00

-A 80 - 89%

 В 70 - 79% 3.00

-C 60 - 69% 2.00
+С 60 - 69% 2.00

 D 50 - 59% 1.00

 F (Fail) 49% and below 0.00

-CR (Credit) Credit for diploma requirements has been awarded.
+CR (Credit) Credit for diploma requirements has beer

+awarded.

-S Satisfactory achievement in field /clinical placement or non-graded subject area.
+S Satisfactory achievement in field /clinical

-U Unsatisfactory achievement in field/clinical placement or non-graded subject area.
+placement or non-graded subject area.

+U Unsatisfactory achievement in

+field/clinical placement or non-graded

+subject area.

-X A temporary grade limited to situations with extenuating circumstances giving a student additional time to complete the requirements for a course.
+X A temporary grade limited to situations

+with extenuating circumstances giving a

+student additional time to complete the

+requirements for a course.

 NR Grade not reported to Registrar's office.

-W Student has withdrawn from the course without academic penalty.
+W Student has withdrawn from the course

+without academic penalty.

+1 7